splunk/splunk-connect-for-syslog/docs/gettingstarted/byoe-rhel8.md

 The "Bring Your Own Environment" instructions that follow allow administrators to utilize the SC4S syslog-ng config files directly on the host OS running on a hardware server or virtual machine.
-Administrators must provide an appropriate host OS as well as an up-to-date syslog-ng installation either built from source (not documented here) or installed from community-built RPMs.
+Administrators must provide an appropriate host OS (RHEL 8 used in this document) as well as an up-to-date syslog-ng installation either built from source (not documented here) or installed from community-built RPMs.
 Modification of the base configuration will be required for most customer environments due to enterprise infrastructure variations.